x3mka/aws-lambda-template/README.md

 - package
 - deploy
 - spec
+- spec_no_cc

 Any file f in ./spec/fixtures/function/ will result in new gulp task: invoke:function:f.
 This task invokes function remotely.
 Use specs to test functions locally.

 ## Environment

-Use --qa and --production switches to change task environment.
-Example: gulp package --qa.
+Use NODE_ENV=qa and NODE_ENV=production env vars to change task environment.
-You can change env specific options in config file.
+You can change env specific options in config files.

+## Specs && Code Coverage

+Jasmine and Istanbul are used for testing and code coverage respectively.

 ## Additional functionality